 The actual walking bit takes around 70-80 minutes.
 If you think you might want to explore the markets in detail, look inside the cathedral or stop for refreshments at one of the many recommended independent venues along the way, then allow much longer.
 It's a super way to spend a whole dry afternoon.

 You can take the tour whenever you like, but it's worth noting these things:

-* As the pubs, bars and restaurants I recommend are small, independent businesses, opening hours will vary.
-If you want to stop for food or drinks I would recommend avoiding Mondays if possible to allow maximum choice.
+- As the pubs, bars and restaurants I recommend are small, independent businesses, opening hours will vary.
+If you are using the tour to visit multiple pubs, I would recommend avoiding Mondays if possible to allow maximum choice.